maglietti/explore-ai3/tutorials/first-java-app/06-implementing-queries.md

 - Counts distinct vehicles per route (preventing duplicates if a vehicle reports multiple times)
 - Orders results to show the busiest routes first

+> [!note]
-> **Note**: `CURRENT_TIMESTAMP` returns the current date and time.
+> `CURRENT_TIMESTAMP` returns the current date and time.
 The `INTERVAL` keyword creates a time interval, which can be added to or subtracted from date/time values.
 Together with `WHERE` clause filtering, this allows us to create a 15-minute sliding window of recent data.

 Example output: